rizwan-io/SQL-Mastery/04-Inserting-Updating-Deleting-Data/README.md

 ## **Inserting, Updating and Deleting Data**

 ### Column Attributes
+Click on the spanner when you hover over a table.
+This gives you table design.
 1. Datatype -
     1. INT(11) - Integer of max 11 digits
     2. VARCHAR(50) - Variable character of 50.
 Unused space will not be used